khtaho/Capstone_1/README.md

 ![Header](https://github.com/khtaho/Stock_Predictor/blob/master/grid%20search.jpg "Header")

 An attempt at fine tuning using GridSearchCV on the hyper parameters was also done.
-The above table summarizes all the tuning but the highest accuracy was still only 57%.
+The above table summarizes all the tuning but the highest accuracy was still only **57%**.
 <br/>

 With this learning we can conclude that NLP analysis is not very fruitful.
 It maybe useful to use different news headlines from another source than Reddit because the Reddit news headlines are global headlines and the DJIA is a conglomerate of just American companies.
 As we know what does not work so let's pivot over to a technical analysis to determine features that helped predict the daily closing prices.

+## Technical Analysis

 ![Header](https://github.com/khtaho/Stock_Predictor/blob/master/stock%20features1a.jpg "Header")